madetech/handbook/roles/delivery_principal.md

 Please apply for this role at [www.madetech.com/careers](https://www.madetech.com/careers).

-Our Delivery Principal help public sector organisations accelerate digital delivery, drive efficiency and ultimately improve society.
+Our Delivery Principals help public sector organisations accelerate digital delivery, drive efficiency and ultimately improve society.
 They do this by leading large-scale teams (accounts), building and managing strategic relationships, finding new opportunities and advising as senior delivery leaders.

 ## What does the job entail?